niolabs/docs/docs/api/blocks.md

 # Blocks API

-A configured instance of a nio block type is referred to simply as a block.
 While block types are classes and have code, blocks are specific configurations of a block type's properties.
 Information about and interaction with individual block configurations in a running nio instance are available through the `/blocks` API.

 ## Get API